COURSE INFORMATION

 Course Description: This course explores utopian works in architecture and art, including those by Le Corbusier, Frank Lloyd Wright, Yona Friedman, George Nelson, Claude-Nicolas Ledoux, William Morris, and others.
 We look at how history plays a part in utopian theories, which frequently rely on actual or hypothetical perceptions of societal structures in the past.
 By including group projects throughout the term, this class will also critically explore the connection between theory and practice, adding to the architectural thinking of students and beyond.
 Can architecture design a utopian environment that is different from the one we usually inhabit?
 The course will end with an exhibition of the students' utopian artwork.

-Course Objectives: What does the scope, structure and content of practice reveal about the state of design and ambitions of design today?
-This course will be structured around a series of case studies of modes of practice that range from the poetic and experimental, to the normative, to interdisciplinary hybrids and socially engaged collectives.
-Students will examine the philosophical premises of different conceptions of practice through the course readings.
-They will compare different approaches to production, collaboration, and authorship, through observations and interviews.
-Each student will be paired with a particular studio, firm or collaborative in order to produce their final paper: a profile and contextual analysis of a particular practice and its implications for the professions and the future
+Course Objectives: What does the scope, structure and content of practice reveal about the state of design and ambitions of design today ?
+This course will be structured around a series of case studies that range from the poetic and experimental to the normative, interdisciplinary hybrids and socially engaged collectives.
+Students will examine the philosophical premises of different conceptions through readings.
+And they will compare different approaches by being integrated in practical development of a concept.

 COURSE OUTLINE